GingerGigiCat/CustomScreenAngle/README.md

 1. Select your display/resolution if a list is given
 2. Check that the resolution is correct, since it is likely to be incorrect if the screen has already been rotated by a custom angle
 3. If the resolution is wrong, or to reset the angle, enter r to reset the angle and reget the resolution.
 If the resolution is still wrong, enter i to input a custom resolution, and probably open an issue so I can attempt to fix it.
 4. Enter the angle you want to rotate to.
-This should rotate automatically, but if it does't, you can copy the command starting with `xrandr` that is output, into the terminal.
+This should rotate automatically, but if it doesn't, you can copy the command starting with `xrandr` that is output, into the terminal.